bprice2652/BUDA525/Module1_ComputationalStatistics/BUDA525Module1.md

     ## [1] -6.842499 44.909826

+We see we have an interval with a difference between average mean test scoes between men and women with the center of the distribution being around 20.
+Notice that 0 is in the interval which tells us that no difference is plausible between men and women, which is an important conclusion (or non conclusion).

 Before you create a confidence interval using a bootstrap interval you need to check the bootstrap distribution.
 The bootstrap distribution needs to be reasonably centered around the original point estimate.
 Here